Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 Guardianship Accounting Review and Reconciliation

 Court-filed guardian accountings must reconcile receipts, disbursements, and asset values to a verifiable evidentiary standard.
 We independently reconcile guardian accountings against source documents — bank statements, receipts, invoices, and court orders — to identify errors, omissions, or misrepresentations.
-Our reconciliation reports are structured to support judicial review and adversarial use at hearing or trial.
+Our reconciliation reports are structured to help families, fiduciaries, counsel, mediators, courts, or other decision-makers evaluate whether accountings match the source records.

 Questionable Expenditures and Fiduciary Review

 When a guardian’s disbursements are challenged, the analysis must go beyond identifying suspicious line items.
-We examine whether expenditures were authorized under the guardianship order, reasonably necessary for the ward’s care, and documented to a standard that can withstand cross-examination.
-Our fiduciary review provides attorneys with a clear, category-by-category assessment of contested disbursements — with documentary support for each finding.
+We examine whether expenditures were authorized under the guardianship order, reasonably necessary for the ward’s care, and documented with sufficient support.
+Our fiduciary review produces a clear, category-by-category assessment of contested disbursements, with documentary support for each finding and wording that can be evaluated in negotiation, mediation, hearing, or another decision-making setting.

 Tracing and Reconstruction of Fiduciary Records

 Incomplete or missing guardian records are common in contested guardianship cases.
 We reconstruct financial histories using third-party source documents — financial institution records, vendor invoices, government benefit records, and property documents — to establish what funds existed, how they moved, and whether the accounting presented to the court is complete and accurate.
-This tracing methodology is admissible and court-tested.
+The goal is to explain whether fiduciary records, bank statements, brokerage records, and accounting schedules reconcile, and to identify the gaps or transactions that require further explanation.

 Why Families, Fiduciaries, and Counsel Use This Review